 The Interesting Quandary For Democrats And Biden

 The Democrats have a dilemma.
-Joe Biden leads the polls for the Democratic Party presidential nomination and yet he hasn't officially announced his candidacy.
-That hasn't stopped the barrage of attacks though to cut good old Uncle Joe down before he can even begin his campaign.
+Joe Biden leads the polls for the Democratic Party presidential nomination as he officially announces his candidacy.
+The barrage of attacks already began even before he officially put his hat in the ring.
 When you are perceived as the leader the long knives usually come out.
 The issues revolve around Biden being just a tad too friendly and invasive around women and little girls.
 Those pictures and video clips have been around for years now but recently a few women have come forward to the press to highlight their own uncomfortable experiences around Joe.
 But Biden has much deeper problems than being too friendly with his hands and mouth.

 The deeper problems involve pay-for-play and obstruction of justice.
 As journalist Peter Schweizer has highlighted in his book, "Secret Empires: How The American Political Class Hides Corruption and Enriches Family and Friends," Joe Biden and his son, Hunter Biden, have some serious questions to answer involving deals in China and Ukraine.

 Thus we have a quandary for Democrats and Biden.
 Joe Biden may be their best hope to defeat President Trump in 2020.
 He has the experience of being a U.S. Senator for thirty-six years and served as Vice President under the Obama administration for eight years.
-He is more of a moderate compared to the rest of the candidates already running and could potentially lure back some of the white males and Reagan Democrats who voted for Trump.
+He has been more of a moderate in his past compared to the rest of the candidates already running and could potentially lure back some of the white males and Reagan Democrats who voted for Trump.
 He could win back votes in states like Wisconsin, Michigan, Pennsylvania, and Ohio which would be crucial for Democrats.

 The trouble is the far-left socialists have taken a firm hold of the Democratic Party.
 Biden is old, white, and a man.
 He lacks any diversity and he isn't Bernie Sanders.
 Bernie may be old, white, and a man too but he has that socialist ideology that the far-left find themselves drawn to.
 Biden has the issues of being too friendly with women and little girls in the era of #MeToo and that will be a lingering concern.
-Add in the Ukraine and China corruption stories and a history of being gaffe prone whenever Biden opens his mouth and you have a flawed candidate.
+Add in the Ukraine and China corruption stories, a history of being gaffe prone whenever Biden opens his mouth, and someone who tries to portray himself as the common man although he has been the ultimate political insider and you have a flawed candidate.